Charaxes marmax

 Photo taken at Doi Suthep-Pui National Park, Chiang Mai, Thailand.
 400m a.s.l.

-An uncommon species that is usually seen when feeding near streams.
+Charaxes marmax is an uncommon species that is usually seen when feeding near streams.
 Both sexes are similar in appearance but the female is slightly larger.
 It has a strong and rapid flight and usually spends its time in the tree tops unless feeding.
 The male butterflies exhibit strong territorial behaviour.
-Probably multivoltine but it is not known how many generations there are each year.
-The life cycle is quite long and so there can't be too many broods.

-Synonyms: Charaxes philopator, Haridra marmax
+Synonyms and other previously used names: Charaxes philopator, Haridra marmax

 Taxonomy: Animalia - Arthropoda - Insecta - Lepidoptera - Nymphalidae - Charaxinae - Charaxes - marmax